-5.2 Proportion of Budget Share Payable At Each Instalment
+5.2 Proportion of Budget Share Payable at Each Instalment

-Where the budget share is allocated monthly, the allocations will be by equal twelfths, together with the value of rates in April, and will be made by the 15th of each month or as determined by the Chief Finance Officer.
+Where the budget share is allocated monthly, 5% of the School Budget Share will be paid in April, with equal allocations paid monthly thereafter, and will be made by the 15th of each month or as determined by the Chief Finance Officer.
 This allocation will be based on, and take account of, whether a school wishes to receive its full budget share or the non-staff elements only.